scoliver21/Data-Anonymisation/README.md

 ---

 ## 📃 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the **LICENSE** file for full terms.

 ---